mm1nIPOVdDsu/Bluetooth/Examples/README.md

 # Introduction
-Examples of connecting to and interacting with various Bluetooth profiles for a phone.
+Examples of connecting to and interacting with various Bluetooth Classic profiles for a phone.
 All examples are intentionally verbose to provide the most amount of detail in how interacting with a profile works.
 Once it is understood how the communication works to a device, it can be abstracted out.

 # Getting Started
 - Dependencies